paulmooreparks/Maize/README.md

     %1001`1010  $9A   JB        regAddr        If Carry flag is set, jump to address pointed to by source register and continue execution
     %1101`1010  $DA   JB        immAddr        If Carry flag is set, jump to address pointed to by immediate value and continue execution

-    %0001`1011  $1B   JGT       reg            If Zero flag is clear and Negative flag is not equal to Overflow flag, jump to address in source register and continue execution
+    %0001`1011  $1B   JGT       regVal         If Zero flag is clear and Negative flag is not equal to Overflow flag, jump to address in source register and continue execution
-    %0101`1011  $5B   JGT       imm            If Zero flag is clear and Negative flag is not equal to Overflow flag, jump to immediate address and continue execution
+    %0101`1011  $5B   JGT       immVal         If Zero flag is clear and Negative flag is not equal to Overflow flag, jump to immediate address and continue execution
     %1001`1011  $9B   JGT       regAddr        If Zero flag is clear and Negative flag is not equal to Overflow flag, jump to address pointed to by source register and continue execution
     %1101`1011  $DB   JGT       immAddr        If Zero flag is clear and Negative flag is not equal to Overflow flag, jump to address pointed to by immediate value and continue execution

-    %0001`1100  $1C   JA        reg            If Carry flag is clear and Zero flag is clear, jump to address in source register and continue execution
+    %0001`1100  $1C   JA        regVal         If Carry flag is clear and Zero flag is clear, jump to address in source register and continue execution
-    %0101`1100  $5C   JA        imm            If Carry flag is clear and Zero flag is clear, jump to immediate address and continue execution
+    %0101`1100  $5C   JA        immVal         If Carry flag is clear and Zero flag is clear, jump to immediate address and continue execution
     %1001`1100  $9C   JA        regAddr        If Carry flag is clear and Zero flag is clear, jump to address pointed to by source register and continue execution
     %1101`1100  $DC   JA        immAddr        If Carry flag is clear and Zero flag is clear, jump to address pointed to by immediate value and continue execution

-    %0001`1101  $1D   CALL      reg            Push PC.H0 to stack, jump to address in source register and continue execution until RET is executed
+    %0001`1101  $1D   CALL      regVal         Push PC.H0 to stack, jump to address in source register and continue execution until RET is executed
-    %0101`1101  $5D   CALL      imm            Push PC.H0 to stack, jump to immediate address and continue execution until RET is executed
+    %0101`1101  $5D   CALL      immVal         Push PC.H0 to stack, jump to immediate address and continue execution until RET is executed
     %1001`1101  $9D   CALL      regAddr        Push PC.H0 to stack, jump to address pointed to by source register and continue execution until RET is executed
     %1101`1101  $DD   CALL      immAddr        Push PC.H0 to stack, jump to address pointed to by immediate value and continue execution until RET is executed

-    %0001`1110  $1E   OUTR      reg reg        Output value in source register to port in destination register
+    %0001`1110  $1E   OUTR      regVal reg     Output value in source register to port in destination register
-    %0101`1110  $5E   OUTR      imm reg        Output immediate value to port in destination register
+    %0101`1110  $5E   OUTR      immVal reg     Output immediate value to port in destination register
     %1001`1110  $9E   OUTR      regAddr reg    Output value at address in source register to port in destination register
     %1101`1110  $DE   OUTR      immAddr reg    Output value at immediate address to port in destination register

-    %0001`1111  $1F   IN        reg reg        Read value from port in source register into destination register
+    %0001`1111  $1F   IN        regVal reg     Read value from port in source register into destination register
-    %0101`1111  $5F   IN        imm reg        Read value from port in immediate value into destination register
+    %0101`1111  $5F   IN        immVal reg     Read value from port in immediate value into destination register
     %1001`1111  $9F   IN        regAddr reg    Read value from port at address in source register into destination register
     %1101`1111  $DF   IN        immAddr reg    Read value from port at immediate address into destination register

-    %0010`0000  $20   PUSH      reg            Copy register value into memory at location in S.H0, decrement S.H0 by size of register
+    %0010`0000  $20   PUSH      regVal         Copy register value into memory at location in S.H0, decrement S.H0 by size of register
-    %0110`0000  $60   PUSH      imm            Copy immediate value into memory at location in S.H0, decrement S.H0 by size of immediate value
+    %0110`0000  $60   PUSH      immVal         Copy immediate value into memory at location in S.H0, decrement S.H0 by size of immediate value

-    %0010`0010  $22   CLR       reg            Set register to zero (0).
+    %0010`0010  $22   CLR       regVal         Set register to zero (0).

-    %0010`0001  $23   CMPIND    reg regAddr    Set flags by subtracting source register value from value at address in destination register
+    %0010`0001  $23   CMPIND    regVal regAddr Set flags by subtracting source register value from value at address in destination register
-    %0110`0001  $63   CMPIND    imm regAddr    Set flags by subtracting immediate value from value at address in destination register
+    %0110`0001  $63   CMPIND    immVal regAddr Set flags by subtracting immediate value from value at address in destination register

-    %0010`0100  $24   INT       reg            Push FL and PC to stack and generate a software interrupt at index stored in register (privileged)
+    %0010`0100  $24   INT       regVal         Push FL and PC to stack and generate a software interrupt at index stored in register (privileged)
-    %0110`0100  $64   INT       imm            Push FL and PC to stack and generate a software interrupt using immediate index (privileged)
+    %0110`0100  $64   INT       immVal         Push FL and PC to stack and generate a software interrupt using immediate index (privileged)

-    %0010`0101  $25   TSTIND    reg regAddr    Set flags by ANDing source register value with value at address in destination register
+    %0010`0101  $25   TSTIND    regVal regAddr Set flags by ANDing source register value with value at address in destination register
-    %0110`0101  $65   TSTIND    imm regAddr    Set flags by ANDing immediate value with value at address in destination register
+    %0110`0101  $65   TSTIND    immVal regAddr Set flags by ANDing immediate value with value at address in destination register

-    %0010`0110  $26   POP       reg            Increment SP.H0 by size of register, copy value at SP.H0 into register
+    %0010`0110  $26   POP       regVal         Increment SP.H0 by size of register, copy value at SP.H0 into register

     %0010`0111  $27   RET                      Pop PC.H0 from stack and continue execution at that address.
 Used to return from CALL.